lehtoneo/Mazesolver/documentation/project_definition.md

 ## Datastructures

-For Prim's algorithm, some list structure that supports quick addition and removing needs to be implemented.
-Possibly a linked list.
+For Prim's algorithm, a list needs to be implemented.

 For shortest path algorithm, a queue needs to be implemented.